stuartthomas25/honors-thesis/notes/notes.md

 ### Writing questions:

-- What is the general definition of the gradient flow?
 - Cite exact solution of gradient flow?
+    - Yes, done.
+- Include Bietenholz reproduction?
+    - Yes
 - Draft deadline coming up (April 9), what is our goal?
-- Include Bietenholz reproduction?
+    - Our goal is to calculate the topological $Q$ as a function of $\theta$
+    - Calculating $\chi_t$ is an intermediate step.
+    - The $Q(\theta)$ would be the "crowning achievement".

 ### Programming issues

 - $\xi_2$ is not correct
+    - Check code and try again
 - I'm getting overflow errors with high powers of Q.
+    - There must a solution!
+    - Try `np.longdouble`, otherwise check internet.
+    - Can we learn anything from Bietenholz's analytic function?

+- What is the radius of convergence?
+    - If we solve the first issue we can analyze this one numerically

 # References